-Carbon is the basis of life on Earth, forming bonds with oxygen, hydrogen, and nutrients to create the
+Carbon is the basis of life on Earth, forming bonds with oxygen, hydrogen, and nutrients to create the organic compounds that make up all living things.
+Essential for fundamental human activities and

-1 Soils and wetlands store both carbon and nitrogen in organic molecules that may be broken down to release CO_2 , CH_4 , and N_2O via various processes, many of which are linked and interdependent.
+&lt;sup>1 Soils and wetlands store both carbon and nitrogen in organic molecules that may be broken down to release $CO_2$ , $CH_4$ , and $N_2O$ via various processes, many of which are linked and interdependent.
 In addition, the magnitude of these emissions depends on land-management practices and the biophysical environment, as well as the amount of (carbonaceous) organic matter in soils.
-In addition to CO_2 and CH_4 fluxes, N_2O exchanges between the biosphere and the atmosphere influence global carbon and nitrogen cycling.
+In addition to $CO_2$ and $CH_4$ fluxes, $N_2O$ exchanges between the biosphere and the atmosphere influence global carbon and nitrogen cycling.